StrataSource/Portal-2-Community-Edition/README.md

 Before submitting an issue, please first discuss it on our [Discord Server](https://discord.gg/NcHSmgb).

 Issues should..
-- Be _singular_ task that can be _completed_ independently
+- be a _singular_ task that can be _completed_ independently
-- Include all necessary information to understand the meaning without having to ask
+- include all necessary information to understand the meaning without having to ask
-- Only regard the game P2CE itself and not Portal 2 or other open source repositories.
+- only regard the game P2CE itself and not Portal 2 or other open source repositories.
 Open your issue there

 ## Other Repositories